-(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(R) of the USC Act 1956
+(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAC Accredited with 'A' Grade TIRUCHENGODE - 637 205 NAMAKKAL (Dt) TAMILNADU

 - Enable an efficient method of moving products with optimization of time and cost. - Gain the knowledge of Logistics and support in distribution channels. - Familiarize the concepts of Evaluation infrastructure and networks. - Understand the Measurement.
 Logistics Audit. - Lead the concept of Logistics Resource Management eLRM.